open-metadata/OpenMetadata/docs/install/run-in-production.md

 * [Installing MySQL on Microsoft Windows](https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/windows-installation.html)
 * [Installing MySQL on macOS](https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/macos-installation.html)

+{% hint style="info" %}
+Make sure to configure required databases and users for OpenMetadata.

+You can refer a sample script from [here](https://github.com/open-metadata/OpenMetadata/blob/main/docker/local-metadata/mysql-script.sql).
+{% endhint %}

 ### Elasticsearch (version 7.0.0 or greater)

 To install or upgrade Elasticsearch to a supported version please see the instructions for your operating system at [Installing Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html).